Dodgers fans credit Jonas Brothers for saving World Series Game 2

-Last season, the New York Yankees’ ill-conceived decision to have Fat Joe perform at the World Series crushed morale, leading to the Los Angeles Dodgers winning the title.
+Last season, the New York Yankees’ ill-conceived decision to have Fat Joe perform at the World Series crushed morale, paving the way for the Los Angeles Dodgers to win the title.
 This year, the Dodgers could have the Jonas Brothers to thank if the team repeats as champions.

 Fans tuning in to Game 2 of the Fall Classic Saturday were surprised to see a concert break out in between innings.
-After MLB’s Stand Up to Cancer tribute the camera cut to a stage in the right field stands.
-The Jonas Brothers were introduced and it became clear the World Series was on hold while they did a song.
+After MLB’s Stand Up to Cancer tribute, the camera cut to a stage in the right field stands.
+The Jonas Brothers were introduced to an unsuspecting public and it became clear that the World Series would be on hold while they did a song.

 The Brothers Jonas – Merv, Stu and Freddy (we’re still fact checking those names) – did, in fact, do a song.
 But some viewers were still confused by their presence.
 A pre-sixth inning concert is not traditionally part of baseball.
 Even Fat Joe had the good sense to embarrass an entire fanbase before the game started.